Halloween - Its origins and what it means for Christians

 In the 8th century, Pope Gregory the third established All Hallows Day to discourage pagan practice of Samhain.
 November 1st became a Catholic holiday, All Hallow's Day (or All Saints Day), and its purpose was to honor all Christian saints and martyrs, known and unknown.
 This new holiday was accepted by the Celts, but they still insisted on carrying their own rituals and tradition of celebrating Samhain.
 The day before Samhain soon came to be known as All Hallow's Eve (later shortened to Halloween).

 Old Celtic traditions were revived in 19th century America by Irish and Scottish immigrants.
 During a potato famine, over a million hungry Irish people and their folklore came to America.
 Their traditions began to change even more.

-Before Halloween was the family friendly, child/candy/costume centered secular holiday we know today, it was a strange combination of Pagan religious rituals, a Catholic attempt to prevent the Pagan worship, and other foreign traditions more focused on playing tricks on people, trying to tell the future through invoking the devil's help, and honoring and communicating to the dead.
+Before Halloween was the family friendly, child - candy - costume centered secular holiday we know today, it was a strange combination of Pagan religious rituals, a Catholic attempt to prevent the Pagan worship, and other foreign traditions more focused on playing tricks on people, trying to tell the future through invoking the devil's help, and honoring and communicating with the dead.

-Should Christians celebrate the modern, family friendly, Americanized version of Halloween?
+Should Christians celebrate the Americanized version of Halloween?